twilio/twilio-go/rest/memory/v1/docs/StoresProfilesApi.md

 > PatchProfileTraitsResponse PatchProfileTraits(ctx, StoreIdProfileIdoptional)

-Patch Profile Traits
+Patch Profile

-Merge one or more trait groups into an existing profile.
+Update or add specific traits to an existing profile.
 Only the traits provided are added or updated; unspecified traits remain unchanged.
 Only pre-defined trait groups and traits configured for the memory store can be patched.
 To remove a trait entirely, set its value to null.

 ### Path Parameters